 How to build the best vegan burrito bowl

 - Smoked paprika gives just the right amount of smokey flavor with heat.
-It’s a delicous secret ingredient to add smokiness to food without getting near the grill.
+It's a delicious secret ingredient to add smokiness to food without getting near the grill.

 - The rest of the heat in our spicy black beans comes from chili powder.
 Again, if you want really potent chili powder, go for the high-quality stuff.
 And don't buy too much at once.
 Spices lose their flavor over time, so it's best to buy smaller quantities that you'll lose before they die.

 Not into black beans?
 You can easily substitute pinto beans.
-Or for a really protein-packed vegan dinner, try crumbled tofu.
-Season the with the same spices and sauté them for crispy vegan sofritas.
+Or for a really protein-packed vegan dinner, try this sofritas tofu (inspired by Chipotle!).

 Now that you've covered your whole grain and protein bases, it's time to mix and top your vegan burrito bowl.
 Again, bowl toppings are totally up to you.